 Resolution No. 001008 on February 26, 2001 for the expansion area.
-Ordinance No. 181001, adopted September 5,

-2019, outlines the CRA's transition from a Community Redevelopment Agency overseeing projects in four redevelopment areas (Downtown, CPUH, FAPS and Eastside) to a City Department and one consolidated area.
+Ordinance No. 181001, adopted September 5, 2019, outlines the CRA's transition from a Community Redevelopment Agency overseeing projects in four

 Uses of this fund are restricted to projects in the Downtown district based on recommendations.